-Network services revenues consist of our revenues from Internet connectivity services for corporate use, our revenues from Internet connectivity services for home use, our revenues from WAN services and our revenues from outsourcing services revenues.
-Our network services revenues accounted for 65.2% of our revenues for the fiscal year ended March 31, 2012, 62.7% for the fiscal year ended March 31, 2011, and 54.4% of our revenues for the fiscal year ended March 31, 2010.
-As our Internet connectivity services and WAN services customers are more likely to use our outsourcing services or systems integration services as their network needs develop, Internet connectivity services and WAN services are important for the growth of our outsourcing services or systems integration business.
+Network services revenues consist of our revenues from Internet connectivity services for corporate use, Internet connectivity services for home use, WAN services and outsourcing services.
+Our network services revenues accounted for 61.4% of our total revenues for the fiscal year ended March 31, 2013, 65.2% for the fiscal year ended March 31, 2012, and 62.7% of our total revenues for the fiscal year ended March 31, 2011.
+As our Internet connectivity services and WAN services customers are more likely to use our outsourcing services or systems integration as their network needs develop, Internet connectivity services and WAN services are important for the growth of our outsourcing services or systems integration business.

-Internet Connectivity services for corporate use
+Internet connectivity services for corporate use

-Our revenues from Internet connectivity services for corporate use accounted for 15.1% of our total revenues for the fiscal year ended March 31, 2012, 17.0% for the fiscal year ended March 31, 2011, and 20.4% for the fiscal year ended March 31, 2010.
+Our revenues from Internet connectivity services for corporate use accounted for 15.1% of our total revenues for the fiscal year ended March 31, 2013, 15.1% for the fiscal year ended March 31, 2012, and 17.0% for the fiscal year ended March 31, 2011.
 Revenues from Internet connectivity services for corporate use depend on the size of our customer base, the average contracted bandwidth and unit price of our services.
 The market for Internet connectivity services for corporate users is generally following three trends: